-- Adhering to copyright laws.

-- Being respectful.

-- Being honest and accurate.

-- Getting approval from Corporate and Government Affairs before using DT Midstream's name or your connection with the company in any endorsements, testimonials or other promotional activities.
+- Adhering to all intellectual property laws. - Being respectful. - Being honest and accurate. - Getting approval from your leader before using DT Midstream's name or your connection with the company in any endorsements, testimonials or other promotional activities.

-- Representing in social media that you are authorized to speak on behalf DT Midstream without the prior approval of Corporate and Government Affairs. - Posting proprietary or security sensitive company information. - Posting personal, confidential information about customers or employees. - Using your DT Midstream email address as your screen name or email address in your personal use of social media. - Posting information that could negatively impact DT Midstream's reputation. - Posting discriminatory or harassing comments
+- Representing in social media that you are authorized to speak on behalf DT Midstream without the prior approval of your leader. - Posting proprietary or security sensitive company information. - Posting personal, confidential information about customers or employees. - Using your DT Midstream email address as your screen name or email address in your personal use of social media. - Posting information that could negatively impact DT Midstream's reputation. - Posting discriminatory or harassing comments.

-^{}Nothing in these social media guidelines is designed to interfere with, restrain, or prevent employee communications regarding wages, hours or other terms and conditions of employment.
+Nothing in these social media guidelines is designed to interfere with, restrain, or prevent employee communications regarding wages, hours or other terms and conditions of employment.